 The next step is to order any materials you will need for this project.
 To know how much fill dirt you will need, measure the length, width, and depth of the pool (use feet as your unit of measurement).
-Multiply each measurement together, then divide that number by 27 (the amount of cubic feet in one yard).
+Multiply each measurement together, then divide that number by 27 (the number of cubic feet in one yard).
 The result is how many cubic yards of fill dirt you will need to order.

 In addition to fill dirt, you will also need topsoil so you can plant grass, a garden, or a tree where the pool once was.
 Get enough so that the top 20% of the ground is topsoil.

 One more thing to do is rent an excavator so it is easier to move the dirt, topsoil, and pack it all down when you are done.
-Make sure you get rent one with rubber tracks so you do not tear up your property.
+Make sure you rent one with rubber tracks so you do not tear up your property.

 Break Down the Top of Your Pool

 First remove any hardware: ladders, railings, filters, baskets, etc. and drain the pool of all water.
 Punch some holes in the bottom with your jackhammer or the basket on the excavator.
 This will allow further drainage to keep your pool from floating or shifting later, causing further issues.

 Then begin demolishing the sides of the pool and toss all debris in the bottom of the pool.
 Once you are finished, use the excavator to begin filling the pool with fill dirt, making sure everything is packed down tight.
 Finish with the topsoil and before you know it, your pool is gone.
 Your yard is now ready for whatever step you have planned next.